Recognising Teaching Excellence: Awards, Grants and Promotions

 Teaching awards provide another way for outstanding teaching to be recognised.
 Awards are offered by the Faculties, the University, and the Office for Learning and Teaching (OLT), as well as other groups, such as those below.
 Anybody interested in applying for a teaching award is encouraged to take part in the ITL workshops for prospective applicants.

 The ITL offers a range of activities to support staff in applying for these awards and provides advice to intending applicants.
 The application processes for the teaching awards and grants are managed by the ITL.
 For academic support until 1June 2016 contact Dr Tai Peseta.

-The Vice-Chancellor's Award for Outstanding and Innovative Contributions to Aboriginal and Torres Strait Islander Strategy
+The Vice-Chancellor's Award for Outstanding and Innovative Contributions to our Aboriginal and Torres Strait Islander Strategy

 The University Co-op Excellence in Teaching and Community Award